Atiyah-Segal theorem for Deligne-Mumford stacks and applications: The Atiyah-Segal map

 A conjecture of K{\"o}ck \cite[Conjecture~5.6]{Kock} in equivariant $K$-theory asserts that if $f: X \to Y$ is a $G$-equivariant proper map of schemes such that $f$ is a local complete intersection, then it induces a push-forward map of completions $f_*: \wh{K_i(G,X)}_{\fm_{[X/G]}} \to \wh{K_i(G,Y)}_{\fm_{[Y/G]}}$.
 The main result of \cite{Kock} is based on the validity of this conjecture.
 If $X$ and $Y$ are smooth, this conjecture was settled by Edidin and Graham \cite{EG5}.

-The following consequence of \thmref{thm:Com-compl} proves K{\"o}ck's conjecture when $Y$ is smooth but $X$ is possibly singular and the $G$-actions are with finite stabilizers.
+The following consequence of \thmref{thm:Com-compl} proves K{\"o}ck's conjecture when $Y$ is smooth but $X$ is possibly singular with proper $G$-actions.
 In fact, the result below is stronger than the one predicted by K{\"o}ck's conjecture because it holds for any proper map of stacks which may not be representable.
 Recall that a stack $\sX$ satisfies the {\sl resolution property} if every coherent sheaf on $\sX$ is a quotient of a vector bundle.
 If $\sX$ is a quotient Deligne-Mumford stack with quasi-projective coarse moduli space, then it is known that it satisfies the resolution property (see \cite[Proposition~5.1]{KR}).